 - can carry out secondments at implementing or associated partners for a maximum of one third of their fellowship or outgoing phase for Postdoctoral fellows researching outside the EU or a country associated to Horizon Europe

 Limitations on the researchers' origin and destination should be avoided.

 Researchers already permanently employed by the organisation hosting them cannot be funded by COFUND.

 Step 3: find the best partners to prepare your proposal

-To apply you will need to build an international and diverse consortium of leading organisations in the proposal’s research field (see specific conditions in the MSCA Work Programme).
+To apply you will need to prepare a proposal with potential implementing and associated partners following some minimum requirements (see specific conditions in the MSCA Work Programme).

-If you are still uncertain about the eligibility of your consortium, MSCA National contact points can help you go through the criteria.
+If you are still uncertain about the eligibility of your project, MSCA National Contact Points can help you go through the criteria.

 Step 4: start drafting your application

 To draft a successful application, you will need to get familiar with the award criteria and the specific requirements of the call and stick to them.
 The call’s page on the Funding and tenders portal offers several resources to learn more about them.

 - award criteria and budget structure (MSCA Work Programme, pp. 103 to 111)